 We offer an academically rigorous study of media and culture, without focusing on one particular communication medium that may be eclipsed by future technology.

 You also develop the professional skills required for a career in the communications industry – someone able to apply critical thinking and theoretical knowledge, carry out practical evaluations, and offer imaginative solutions through high-quality verbal, visual and written communication.

 The quality of our degree is reflected in a number of independent ratings, including a 100 per cent overall satisfaction score in the National Student Survey 2012.

 The University has a highly active student media scene, with opportunities to develop industry-relevant skills.
 Our weekly student newspaper, The Courier, was recently awarded Student Publication of the Year in The Guardian student media awards.
 We also have excellent links with the local media and cultural industries.

 This degree covers three distinct areas of study.
 This provides you with the opportunity to explore the generation, circulation and production of information through a wide range of approaches.

-The quality of the study experience in Media, Communication and Cultural Studies at Newcastle is recognised with an overall satisfaction score of 90 per cent in the National Student Survey 2013.
+The quality of the Media, Communication and Cultural Studies degree at Newcastle is recognised by our ranking in the major league tables.